jerryaoverton/fedex-api-hackathon-2020/README.md

 # The FedEx Economy
 **The Problem:** The [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) can turn the [FedEx SameDay bots](https://www.youtube.com/results?search_query=fedex+sameday+bot) into a new way to fund small businesses.
-We can build a token economy where startups thrive.
+We can build a token economy where large and small businesses connect and startups thrive.

 **The Hack:** The [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) allow the bots to make deliveries and accept FedEx tokens.
-The tokens fund startups.
-The startups are an engine for growth
+The tokens (supported by an ecosystem of large and small businesses) fund startups.
+The startups are an engine for growth.

 **Potential Impact:** The bots become self-owning infrastructure that powers a small business ecosystem.
 The ecosystem generates block chain data that allow for new [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html).